This post contains affiliate links. For more information, please read our disclosure policy.

 On the northern part shore of Kyushu Island of Japan, Fukuoka is a modern city to start exploring Japan.
 It has a rapid transport system, and it has a lot of urban green landscapes to escape the hustles and bustles of hectic city life.

 It also has several tourist attractions, including Fukuoka Castle and Kusida Shrine to explore the history, Fukuoka Tower and its observation deck to get the 360-degree view of the city and a shopper’ paradise, Canal City.

-On Honshu Island, Kanazawa in Ishikawa Prefecture’s capital known for excellent museums, serene gardens, historical buildings, and the best paradise for Japanese culture.
+On Honshu Island, Kanazawa in Ishikawa Prefecture’s capital known for its excellent museums, serene gardens, historical buildings, and the best paradise for Japanese culture.
 It was once a peaceful castle town.
 You may start some of the walking tours to learn everything about this place, including culture and history.

-The hilly town of Hakone is located in the center of Fuji-Hakone-Izu National Park and is well known for excellent vistas of Mt.
+The hilly town of Hakone is located in the center of Fuji-Hakone-Izu National Park and is well known for its excellent vistas of Mt.
 Fuji.
 Here, you can feel the healing benefits of hot water springs and visit a lot of amazing attractions, such as the Hakone Botanical Gardens, Hakusan Shinto Shrine, and even more.

 Kyushu is the southernmost island along with four major islands of Japan.
 There are seven prefectures of this island, with their charm.
 It has no lack of natural attractions and Japanese food.
 History and culture are so unique from the central Honshu Island that it makes you feel that you are in another country.
 Be sure to catch the Hakata Gion Yamakasa festival in July.

 Are you on Pinterest?
 Pin these for later read!